zmc0806/lol-win-rate-analysis-report/README.md

 Name:Mianchen Zhang

+The UCSD DSC80 project encompasses activities like data cleansing, conducting exploratory data analysis, evaluating missing data, and executing hypothesis tests.
+The outcomes and discoveries from these examinations are showcased on this website.
 ### Introduction to the Dataset

 The dataset provided contains detailed information on over 10,000 competitive matches from the popular video game League of Legends (LoL), a game that has not only captured the interest of millions of players worldwide but also established a significant presence in the esports industry.
 This dataset is a comprehensive collection of data from the year 2022, reflecting player and team performances, match outcomes, and various in-game statistics.